 The Ellen Griffin Fund was established in September 1988 by her friends as a memorial tribute.
 'Miss Griffin' was a 1940 graduate of Woman's College in Physical Education.
 She taught in the Department of Physical Education until 1968 and later ran her own golf teaching facility.
-Students in the Department of Kinesiology are eligible.
+Undergraduate students in the Department of Kinesiology are eligible.

 The JoAnne Safrit Undergraduate Kinesiology Scholarship was established in 2012 to assist Kinesiology majors who demonstrate dedication to the field, both scholastically and in practice.
 Dr. Safrit was a graduate of Woman’s College (’57) who spent many years as a researcher and teacher at the University of Madison-Wisconsin.
 She currently lives in Greensboro and serves on the Boards of the UNCG Alumni Association and the Excellence Foundation.